 The guidelines for responsible use of these tools are outlined in School Board Procedure 2022 & 2022P.

 Opting Out of Electronic Resources

 If you do not want your student to use the District's electronic resources, please be aware that your decision may significantly impact your child's education.
-Eliminating access to these electronic resources may significantly affect your student’s ability to work collaboratively with his or her peers on class assignments and projects, and may impact the development of skills necessary to live and work in this increasingly digital world.
+Eliminating access to these electronic resources may significantly affect your student’s ability to work collaboratively with his or her peers on class assignments and projects, and may impact the development of skills necessary to navigate a highly digital world.
 Given all of these factors, you as the parent or guardian have the right to terminate your student’s access to electronic resources by conferring with your child's principal.